Spin structure of diatomic van der Waals molecules of alkali atoms: Theoretical Framework

 where $Y_{l m_l}$ is the spherical harmonics for the orbital angular moment $l$ and azimuthal projection $m_l$, $|\alpha\rangle$ is the eigenstate of $\hat{H}_{\rm hf}+\hat{H}_{\rm Z}$ with eigenvalue $E_\alpha$, and $\psi_\alpha(r)$ is the radial wavefunction.
 At zero magnetic field, $|\alpha\rangle=|f_am_{f_a}\rangle|f_bm_{f_b}\rangle$ is the direct product of the eigenstates $|fm_f\rangle$ of the atomic hyperfine spins ($\vec{f}=\vec{s}+\vec{i}$) where $f$ is the hyperfine spin and $m_f$ its azimuthal projection.
 Note that here we will use $|f_am_{f_a}\rangle|f_bm_{f_b}\rangle$ to label $|\alpha\rangle$ states even when a magnetic field is non-zero.
 At each magnetic field $B$, we then solve the coupled channel Schr\"{o}dinger equation given by

 where $m$ is the atomic mass.
 For alkali atoms, the interatomic interactions depend on the electronic spins and we represent the potential energy operator as

 where $S$ is the total electronic spin, $|s_a-s_b|\le S \le {s}_a+{s}_b$, and $-S\le M_S\le S$ is azimuthal projection.
 For alkali atoms the electronic spins allow for the singlet ($s$), $S=0$, and triplet ($t$), $S=1$, BO interactions.
-We use $S=0$ or 1, and $s$ or $t$ interchangeably as indices in the following.
+We use $s$ and $t$ as indices for $S=0$ and 1, respectively, in the following.
 For all species considered in this study, the actual BO potentials of two identical atoms are considerably deep, typically supporting $\sim 10$ to $\sim 100$ $s$-wave ($l=0$) bound states \cite{Julienne2014,Knoop2011,Tiemann2020,Strauss2010,Berninger2013}, with a total number of rovibrational states ranging from hundreds up to a few thousands.
 Our calculations show that the least number of the $s$-wave bound states is 11, arising from the triplet potential of $^{7}$Li$_2$ while the highest number is 156 from the singlet potential of $^{133}$Cs$_2$.
 Figure \ref{fig:pot} shows the BO potentials (taken from Ref. \cite{Julienne2014}) and the $s$-wave bound levels of $^7$Li$_2$ to illustrate their general form.
 The two potentials deviate at short range due to electronic spin-exchange interactions but become nearly identical beyond a critical internuclear distance, $r_{\rm ex}$, which will be defined in the following.
 The dominant contribution to the long-range part of the BO potentials is given by the $-C_6/r^6$ dispersion interaction.
 Here, $C_6$ is the vdW dispersion coefficient, from which we define the characteristic length $r_{\rm vdW}=(mC_6/\hbar^2)^{1/4}/2$ and energy $E_{\rm vdW}=\hbar^2/mr_{\rm vdW}^2$ scales of the vdW interaction.
-These two vdW characteristic scales, $r_{\rm vdW}$ and $E_{\rm vdW}$, define a units system that provides a unified framework for describing all atomic species.
+These energy and length scales define the regime where quantum threshold modification of scattering occurs \cite{chin:2010}.
+Furthermore, the typical size of all bound states in a vdW potential is on the order of or less than $r_{\rm vdW}$, except for the last s-wave bound state when the scattering length is large compared to $r_{\rm vdW}$.
 We will use vdW units throughout the following discussion unless otherwise specified.